revacprogramming/test2/README.md

 Expressions:

-1. Write a program to find length distance between two points.
+1. Write a program to find area of a triangle given base and altitude

 Expressions and Functions:

-2. Write a program to find the weight of the camel given height, length and stomach radius. weight = pi * stomach_raduius^3 * sqrt(height * length). using four functions and following function signatures.
+2. Write a program to find area of a triangle using 4 functions.
 5 marks

-float input_radius();
-float input_heigth();
+float input_base();
-float input_length();
+float input_altitude();
-float find_weight(float radius, float height, float length);
+float find_area(float base, flaot altitude);
-void output(float radius, float height, float length, float weight);
+void output(float base,  float altitude, float area);
 and int main()

 Expression, Functions and Structures.

-3. Write a program to find the weight of the camel given height, length and stomach radius. weight = pi * stomach_raduius^3 * sqrt(height * length). using four functions and following function signatures.
-5 marks struct camel {
+3. Write a program to find the area of triangle given base and altitude. area = 1/2 * base * altitude. using four functions and following function signatures.
+5 marks struct traingle {
-	float radius, height, length,weight;
+	float base, altitude, area;
 };
-typedef struct camel Camel;
+typedef struct triangle Tri;
-Camel input(); /* do not take weight as input from the user */ float find_weight(Camel c); /* pass by value */ or void find_weight(Camel *c); /*passing address variable */ void output(Camel c);
+Tri input(); /* do not take area as input from the user */ float find_area(Tri t); /* pass by value */ or void find_are(Tri *t); /*passing address variable */ void output(Tri t);
 and int main()

  if then else statements

-4. When a camel is
+4. When a triangle is

-a) sick its stomach_radius is less than height and less than length.
+a) perfect its base is egual to altitude.
-b) happy its height is less than length and less than stomach_radius.
+b) //balance its height is less than length and less than stomach_radius.
-c) tense its length is less than height and stomach_radius.
+c) imbalanced its its base is not egual to altitude.

-Write a program to find whether a camel is sick, happy, or tense.
+Write a program to find whether a triangle is equal or balanced.
 With functions and structure - 5 marks.

 Loops and sequences